thulasi-ram/beyond-pep8/README.md

 Backends should be a dependency injection to services optionally else it should be picked from config.
 That way code provides a flexible if two backends are to be used.

+Is not java
+Pycharm
+Less is not always but often better
+Lamdas are discouraged
+Exception handling base exceptions and logging - https://realpython.com/the-most-diabolical-python-antipattern/ Never substitute the behavior of existing package
+Use kwargs
+Old code is not the Bible
+Composition over inheritance
+Object bigot and functional programming
+Descriptors
+Authentication vs authorization
+Where to use get and use [] on dictionary